-I am an experimental particle physicist working on the ATLAS Experiment at the Large Hadron Collider (LHC).
-I am currently based in at CERN in Geneva and I work for The Abdus Salam International Centre for Theoretical Physics (ICTP) in Trieste, Italy, where I sometimes also live.
+I am an experimental particle physicist working on the ATLAS Experiment at the Large Hadron Collider (LHC) at CERN in Geneva.
+I am based at the University of Sussex where I work as a lecturer, and I am a staff scientist at the Abdus Salam International Centre for Theoretical Physics (ICTP) in Trieste, Italy, a UNESCO institute.

 I have worked on the ATLAS Experiment since 2006 when I was doing my PhD at the University of Sheffield, UK.
 My work includes research into the Top Quark, which is the heaviest known fundamental particle, and research on the Higgs Boson, the recently discovered particle that allows fundamental particles to acquire their different masses.
 I also work on luminosity calibration and determination, and I worked on the commissioning of the Semi-Conductor Tracker (SCT), part of the inner detector of ATLAS.